lorenzodelijser/focus-chrome-extension/README.md

 Focus for Google Docs helps you write better documents by focusing on what matters most.
 Bring focus back to your writing distraction free without compromises.
 This extension provides a minimal user interface for Google Docs inspired by iA Writer, Dropbox Paper and Ulysses.

-This extension works best when you disable the "Print Layout" option in "View", this ensures texts will flow as intended, without page breaks.
+This extension works best when you disable the _"Print Layout"_ option in _"View"_, this ensures texts will flow as intended, without page breaks.

 ## How to Install in Developer Mode: